donejs/donejs/docs/guides/place-my-order.md

 When prompted, set the URL to `/api/states` and the id property to `short`.

+Run:

 ```
 donejs add supermodel city
 ```

-For city the URL is `/api/cities` and the id property is `name`.
+When prompted, set the URL to `/api/cities` and the id property to `name`.

 Now we can load a list of states and cities.

 ### Implement view model behavior